 It’s a free tool provided by Google that allows you to enter a web page URL and quickly run a test to check the various metrics related to performance.

-Most importantly, it shows you the exact parameters that are slowing your page down as well as suggestions on how to make it better.
+It also shows you the exact parameters that are slowing your page down as well as suggestions on how to make it better.

 This is where things get technical and the results a little difficult to understand.

 The first thing you see after running a test is the performance score (desktop and mobile) for the analyzed page.

 This will be a number between 0 and 100.